MariaLaricheva/Frontend-HW-3/README.md

 ## Learn More

-The whole project now builds with webpack sooooooo i hope it doesn't break or smth
+The whole project is built with webpack to be accessible for various browsers